straddling The Seventies

 and The Eighties

-, set in a diner and starring Linda Lavin as Alice.
-Inspired By
+, set in a diner and starring Linda Lavin as Alice Hyatt.
+Loosely adapted from Martin Scorsese

-Alice's waitressing job at Mel's Diner was meant to be temporary while she got her singing career moving, but it stretched out to nine seasons.
-During that time, we met penny-pinching hothead Mel, the diner's owner; Cloudcuckoolander
+Alice was a widowed mother and aspiring singer whose car broke down in Phoenix, Arizona while she and her son Tommy (Philip McKeon) were en route from New Jersey to California.
+Her waitressing job at Mel's Diner was meant to be temporary while she got her singing career moving, but it stretched out to nine seasons.
+During that time, we met penny-pinching hothead Mel Sharples (Vic Tayback), the diner's owner; ditzy Cloudcuckoolander

-waitress Vera; Alice's son, Tommy, and wise-cracking, slightly over-the-hill, good-time-girl waitress Flo.
+waitress Vera (Beth Howland); and wise-cracking, slightly over-the-hill, good-time-girl waitress Flo (Polly Holliday).
 In the midst of all the schemes and hilarity that ensued at the diner, it was always Alice who remained level-headed and somehow always came up with a solution.

 The series became quite popular, particularly because of Flo, who left for her own spinoff